 The need for truck drivers isn’t going away any time soon.
 Whether you’re interested in learning how to become a trucker and making it your career—or you simply want to know what it takes to spend most of your working hours on the road—here’s everything you need to know about truck driving.

-What Are the Typical Responsibilities of a Truck Driver?
+What Is a Truck Driver?

 Transporting freight in a semi-truck may appear to be a simple job, but it involves more responsibilities and expectations than most people know.